lizardfs/documentation/source/adminguide/advanced_configuration.rst

    PERSONALITY = ha-cluster-managed
    ADMIN_PASSWORD = your-lizardfs-password
+   MASTER_HOST = the floating ip so that the participating hosts know where to sync the metadatabase from

 For a fresh installation, execute the standard steps for the lizardfs-master (creating mfsexports file, empty metadata file etc.).
 Do not start the